helm/monocular/README.md

 monocular-monocular       *           192.168.64.30        80        11h
 ```

 Visit the address specified in the Ingress object in your browser, e.g. http://192.168.64.30.
+New repos and charts can be added from the Web UI as required for deployment.

 Read more on how to deploy Monocular [here](deployment/monocular/README.md).